University of Pittsburgh School of Law

-The University of Pittsburgh School of Law (Pitt Law) was founded in 1895.
-It became a charter member of the Association of American Law Schools in 1900.
+The University of Pittsburgh School of Law (Pitt Law) is the law school of the University of Pittsburgh, a public research university in Pittsburgh, Pennsylvania.
+It was founded in 1895 and became a charter member of the Association of American Law Schools in 1900.
 Its primary home facility is the Barco Law Building.
 The school offers four degrees: Master of Studies in Law, Juris Doctor, Master of Laws for international students, and the Doctor of Juridical Science.
 The school offers several international legal programs, operates a variety of clinics, and publishes several law journals.

-According to University of Pittsburgh School of Law's 2016 ABA-required disclosures, 91.4% of graduates were employed ten months after graduation with 68% attaining positions where bar admission is required.
+According to University of Pittsburgh School of Law's 2021 ABA-required disclosures, 87% of graduates were employed ten months after graduation with 65% attaining positions where bar admission is required.

 History

 The law department was founded in 1843 and is one of 17 schools constituting the University of Pittsburgh.
 The first four law degrees were conferred in 1847.
 Classes were held in a stone building at Third Street until the building was destroyed in the fire of 1845 and were then held in the university's building on Duquesne Way until that building was burned in 1849.
 Classes were continued after the second fire in the basement of the Third Presbyterian Church until the universities first law professor, Walter H. Lowrie, was elected to the Supreme Court of Pennsylvania in 1851 and forced him to abandon his teaching at the school.
 This, along with the fires that destroyed many of the university's facilities and resources, disrupted the development of the School of Law.

 Although various attempts were made to reestablish law instruction beginning in 1862, a permanent law school was not established until 1895.
 The university at that time was named the Western University of Pennsylvania, but despite this, the law school was originally named the Pittsburgh Law School, a name it held until 1918.
 The Pittsburgh Law School became a charter member of the Association of American Law Schools in 1900.